bitcraze/crazyflie-clients-python/docs/installation/install.md

 Make sure to also install the [cflib](https://github.com/bitcraze/crazyflie-lib-python) from source as it is common to modify or examine this code as well when working with the client.

-When you have installed the client according to the instructions bellow, you can run the clients with the following commands:
+When you have installed the client according to the instructions below, you can run the clients with the following commands:
 ```
 cfclient
 cfheadless